doekman/til/python/get-started.md

 pip
 ---

 With Python comes pip, the package manager for Python stuff.
-Type `pip3 install csvkit` to install [csvkit][] using Python 3.
+Type `pip3 install psycopg2` to install the Postgres driver for [SqlAlchemy][], Python's db-driver/ORM.
+Type `pip install psycopg2` to install this for Python 2.

 venv